git/git.github.io/Mentoring-Program-Guide.md

 [Matheus Tavares' GSoC posts](https://matheustavares.gitlab.io/tags/gsoc/)

 Tip: It's better if you can decide the day for your weekly blog post as soon as you set up you blog.
-Then tell your mentor about that day right away, and try as much as possible to post every week on that day.
+Then tell your mentors about that day right away, and try as much as possible to post every week on that day.
 This will help establish a routine, that will make things easier for both you and your mentors.